Innisfree House School: Introduction

 A junior lab catering to children from Preparatory to Class 4 has a system:student ratio of 1:2, and a senior lab catering to children from classes 5 - 12 has a system:student ratio of 1:1.

 The school has a pre-school section with an activity room with Montessori equipment and an aviary.
 There is a rain water harvesting system in place.
 The children are participants in the programmes conducted by the Kids for Tigers, the Energy and Resources Institute (TERI) and Clean Bangalore.
 There is also a recycling machine.

-Shloka classes are an integral part of the curriculum.
 To sensitize children about social diversities, the school has adopted a slum school close by.
 The children interact with the underprivileged children by presenting skits and sharing sweets during festivals.
 The school provides the slum children with two sets of uniform per child, stationery and books.
 The school has also arranged for the midday feeding by the ISKCON centre under the Akshaya Patra programme.